sword-jin/codecrafter-test/README.md

 | Build your own HTTP server | Free   | https://app.codecrafters.io/courses/http-server | ./codecrafters-http-server-rust |
 | Build your own Redis       | ✅      | https://app.codecrafters.io/courses/redis/      | ./codecrafters-redis-rust       |

+All of my implementations are very straightforward, mostly just pass the test cases.
+So the code design may not be good, but it's still readable.
+Also, because of the test, so refactoring is not hard and fun, I really recommend you to use this project to learn rust by refactoring my implementation.

 ## Important

 If this project infringes your business interests, please contact me to delete it.